DevChris3/holbertonschool-zero_day/0x03-git/README.md

-This file is for to use EMACS
+This is the file for user git